xai-uncertainty/xai-uncertainty/_pages/cfp.md

   - Probabilistic Inference
   - Ensemble Methods
   - Bayesian Models
-- Intersection of both:
-  - Explainability methods accounting for uncertainty
-  - Explainability for ML models that incorporate uncertainty
-  - Explainability on Bayesian Models
-  - Explainability on Ensemble Methods
-  - Measuring/quantifying uncertainty and explain its sources via explainability methods
-- Application on specific areas:
-  - Medical Imaging
+  - Conformal Prediction

+Submission Instructions:

+- Full Paper Track:
+The full paper track covers new innovative contributions in the area of interactive adaptive learning.
+If you have a new method already evaluated briefly, a new tool to simplify interaction or some new insights the community might benefit from, please submit a regular paper.
+The page limit is 8-16 pages (excluding references).

-  -
+- Extended Abstract Track:
+The extended abstract track is ideal to discuss new ideas in the area of interactive adaptive learning.
+We encourage you to submit open challenges in research or industrial applications to initiate a discussion and find colleagues to collaborate with.
+The page limit is 2-4 pages (excluding references).

+Instructions to authors:

+- Papers can be submitted through this link: https://cmt3.research.microsoft.com/ECMLPKDDworkshop2023/Track/3/Submission/Create
+- There will be post-workshop proceedings published by [Springer Communications in Computer and Information Science](https://www.springer.com/series/7899), in 1-2 volumes, organised by focused scope and possibly indexed by WOS.
+However, authors **will have the faculty to opt-in or opt-out**.
-The papers submitted to the workshop must be written in English and formatted in accordance with the Springer Lecture Notes in Computer Science (LNCS).
-We suggest workshop papers to be prepared and submitted following [this template](https://resource-cms.springernature.com/springer-cms/rest/v1/content/19238648/data/v6).
+- The papers submitted to the workshop must be written in English and formatted in accordance with the Springer Lecture Notes in Computer Science (LNCS), using [this template](https://resource-cms.springernature.com/springer-cms/rest/v1/content/19238648/data/v6).

-The research or position papers should follow the format of the main research track; the submission should not exceed 14 pages for the technical content excluding the references.
-The author list submitted with the paper is considered final, and no changes can be made after the paper has been submitted, either during the review period or the final camera-ready stage.
-The inclusion of the paper in the post-proceedings is conditional upon at least one of the co-authors presenting the paper at the workshop in-person.
-Each paper submitted to the workshop will be subjected to a thorough double-blind peer review process, where two independent experts in the relevant field will assess its originality, quality, soundness, and relevance.
-To ensure a fair and unbiased review process, submitted papers must be anonymized to the best of the authors' ability.
-However, it is permissible to have a non-anonymous online pre-print.
+- Up to 10 MB of additional materials (e.g. proofs, audio, images, video, data, or source code) can be uploaded with your submission.
+The reviewers and the program committee reserve the right to judge the paper solely on the basis of the main paper; looking at any additional material is at the discretion of the reviewers and is not required.
+- All papers need to be anonymized.
+The authors may have a (non-anonymous) pre-print published online, but it should not be cited in the submitted paper to preserve anonymity.